GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: A creature you touch will begin to transform into an ooze, a transformation which is completed by the end of the round.
 This confers a few changes to it;

  • It does not need to breathe.
- • It and all of its possessions on its person meld into you in the new form.
-This new form can fit into a space of 1 liquid ounce per half-pound pound of its being.
+ • It and all of its possessions on its person meld into the new form.
+This new form can fit into a space of 1 liquid ounce per half-pound of its being.
 Its size category is reduced by 1 if possible.
  • Its defense against all attacks is 15.
  • It does not receive damage from being crushed (including crushing attacks), falling, or knockback.
  • Acid attacks against them have disadvantage and cause them to be prone for a number of rounds equal to the points of success.
 This is cumulative.